ruimartins3/To-Do-List-1/README.md

 <p>Write the item you want to add and click on the + button to add it</p>

 ![27beb55286faddeef522e02ae1ab865f](https://user-images.githubusercontent.com/91401714/184386582-f5506f2f-bff0-4c5b-9cf1-48697cc6ca33.png)
-If you want to delete an item, select the item you want to delete and press -
+<p>If you want to delete an item, select the item you want to delete and press -</p>

 ![03299ee38ba6c5f456b264ba7094bb5e](https://user-images.githubusercontent.com/91401714/184386598-1134d974-5bb0-4954-bc03-89de34830ea0.png)